All 22 Kos Sightseeing

 In the location of Agios Fokas, there is a sea-pool with hot springs, known as the thermes.
-The place is well know as one of the most outstanding places on Kos.
+The place is well known as one of the most outstanding places on Kos.

 This is an important excavation site connected to the Prehistoric times.
 The findings dated the cave in the period from the Neolithic Age to the beginning of the Bronze Era.

-Asklepieion is the most significant archaeological sight on the island.
-In antiquity, it worked as a healing centre and it got its name from Asklepeios, sun of Apollo and protector of health and medicine.
+Asklepieion is the most significant archaeological site on the island.
+In antiquity, it worked as a healing center and it got its name from Asklepios, son of Apollo and protector of health and medicine.

 Nerantzia Castle, or else the Castle of the Knights, is located at the entrance of the port, Kos Town.
 It was built in the 14th century by the Knights of Saint John, on the site of a former Byzantine fortress.

 The Roman Odeon was constructed in the 2nd century BC and it has been very well preserved.
-It hosted crowds of people that gathered to watch fights between prisoners, like it happened in the Colosseum of Ancient Rome.
+It hosted crowds of people that gathered to watch fights between prisoners as it happened in the Colosseum of Ancient Rome.

-This house is a beautiful Roman mansion and its architectural style ressembles of the houses in Pompeii.
+This house is a beautiful Roman mansion and its architectural style resembles of the houses in Pompeii.
 Some remarkable frescoes and nice atriums can be seen inside.

 The myth says that under this plane tree in Kos Town, Hippocrates, the father of medicine, would teach his students the secrets of healing.
 Of course, this is a descendant of the original tree.

-The Venetian Castle of Antimachia is located on a hill above the village, offering gorgeous view to the sea.
-It was constructed in the 14th century and its walls survive in good state today.
+The Venetian Castle of Antimachia is located on a hill above the village, offering a gorgeous view of the sea.
+It was constructed in the 14th century and its walls survive in a good state today.
 Inside the castle, there are two churches.